 In addition to Pinterest, we think you’ll like the following sites:

-The Landscaping Network has plenty of patio ideas and also guides for installation and lighting.
+The Landscaping Network has plenty of patio ideas and also guides for installation and lighting ideas.

-The Ideal Home Magazine is another great source of patio and garden ideas and is worth a read.
+The Ideal Home Magazine is another great source of patio and garden ideas and is well worth exploring.

 When is the Best Time of Year to Lay a Patio?

-As we have pointed out to visitors on other parts of this site, there are times of the year when tradespeople are busy and periods when they’re quiet.
+As we have pointed out to visitors on other parts of this site, there are times of the year when tradespeople such as landscape gardeners are busy and periods when they’re quiet.